 This high efficiency appliance may operate as a condensing appliance for extended periods of time based on return water temperatures.
 Condensate occurs when the products of combustion are cooled below their dew point in the heat transfer process.
 The liquid condensate formed from this high efficiency heat transfer process is mildly acidic.
 The condensate will typically have a pH ranging from 4.0 to 5.0 as it is discharged from the condensate drain on the rear of the appliance.
-The lower jacket and base pan where condensate is collected is constructed from a corrosion resistant stainless steel.
+The condensate trap where condensate is collected is constructed from a corrosion resistant stainless steel.
 All materials external to the appliance in contact with the condensate must be corrosion resistant.
 This is typically accomplished by using PVC plastic pipe and synthetic tubing.
 Condensate must be able to flow freely from the appliance.
 All condensate flow is accomplished by gravity requiring a minimum downward slope of 1/4" per foot (21mm/m) to ensure proper flow to the condensate management system and/or a suitable drain.
 The neutralizer MUST always be mounted on the same level or lower than the bottom of the appliance cabinet and downstream of the condensate trap.
+The condensate trap is located external of the boiler and is to be secured to the floor or boiler pad to prevent spillage of condensate water.
 All condensate piping and connections must be easily accessible for routine maintenance and inspection.